Learn About LIHEAP in Maine

 Learn about all the LIHEAP programs available by downloading our free guide.

-What are the Maine LIHEAP eligibility guidelines?
+What are the Maine LIHEAP requirements?

 There are certain Maine LIHEAP income guidelines that all applicants must meet to qualify for benefits.
 In addition to income requirements, the state sets certain conditions regarding the size of the household, structure of the household and condition of the heating or cooling system.
 LIHEAP eligibility in Maine is determined during the application process.
 Applicants must submit proof of meeting all the program guidelines.
 The Maine State Housing Authority determines who qualifies for HEAP upon reviewing the application and supplemental materials.